-- The redlegged earth mite (RLEM) is an important pest of germinating crops and pastures across Western Australia, South Australia, Victoria, Tasmania and southern New South Wales. - Four chemical sub-groups are registered to control RLEM in grain crops: organophosphates (Group 1B); synthetic pyrethroids (Group 3A); phenylpyrazoles (Group 2B); and neonicotinoids (Group 4A).
-The latter two are registered only for use as seed treatments. - Resistance to pyrethroids and organophosphates in RLEM is widespread in WA.
-These resistances are also present in parts of SA, and will spread to other regions under current pest management practices. - Strategies to address insecticide resistance in RLEM are available to growers and their advisers.
-These provide a selection of management options, while also emphasising the importance of rotating chemical groups between mite generations and using a wider selection of chemicals.
+- The redlegged earth mite (RLEM) is an important pest of germinating crops and pastures across NSW, SA, Tasmania and Victoria. - Four chemical sub-groups are registered to control RLEM in grain crops: organophosphates (Group 1B); synthetic pyrethroids (Group 3A); phenylpyrazoles (Group 2B); and neonicotinoids (Group 4A).
+The latter two are registered only for use as seed treatments. - Insecticide resistance in RLEM is presently confined to Western Australia.
+There are high levels of resistance to pyrethroids within WA populations; resistance to organophosphates has also recently evolved. - A strategy to manage insecticide resistance in RLEM populations is available for use by grain growers and their advisers.
+The strategy varies across regions.

-Redlegged earth mites in grain crops and pastures are being exposed to increasing applications of chemicals, placing strong selection pressure for the development of resistance.
+The use of chemicals to target the redlegged earth mite in grain crops and pastures continues to grow, placing strong selection pressure for the development of resistance.